MrIbbyR/MrIbbyR/README.md

 - 👋 Hi, I’m @MrIbbyR
 - 👀 I'm looking to not be stupid anymore
 - 💞️ I’m looking to collaborate on my first projects
-- 📫 How to reach me @ Linkiedin Ibby Rahman
+- 📫 How to reach me @ Linkedin Ibby Rahman
 - ⚡ Fun fact: Using my learnings to automate my tech recuitment life!

 <!---